ChemeketaCS/csweb/content/assignments/cs162/rectangle/index.md

 4. Make your `Rectangle.h` and `Rectangle.cpp`

 5. Rename the sample test file to RectangleTester.
+You should have something like this(but Rectangle instead of Circle):

+    ![View of project files](project.png)

 ### Option B - Make a "real" project and a separate Unit Test Project

 1. Make a normal Chemeketa project.
 Add a `Rectangle.h` and `Rectangle.cpp` to it.

-2. Copy [`Point.h`](Point.h) and [`Point.cpp`](Point.cpp) into that folder.
+1. Copy [`Point.h`](Point.h) and [`Point.cpp`](Point.cpp) into that folder.

-3. Right click the project in QTCreator, "Add Existing" and choose the `Point.h` and `Point.cpp` that you copied into it.
-You should have this:
+1. Right click the project in QTCreator, "Add Existing" and choose the `Point.h` and `Point.cpp` that you copied into it.

-    ![View of project files](project.png)

-4. Follow the instruction from the UnitTestDemo activity to set up a second unit testing project.
+1. Follow the instruction from the UnitTestDemo activity to set up a second unit testing project.
 You will need to use Add Existing to the tester project to link in these four files from your other project folder: `Point.h`, `Point.cpp`, `Rectangle.h`, and `Rectangle.cpp`.
+    Make sure to add the `INCLUDEPATH += ???` line where ??? is a path to the real project.

-5. Rename `sampleTester.cpp` `RectangleTester.cpp`.
+1. Rename `sampleTester.cpp` `RectangleTester.cpp`.

-6. Your two projects should look like this:
+1. Your two projects should look like this (but with Rectangle instead of Circle):

     ![View of tester project files](testerproject.png)